I have recently been refitting my bathroom, and I wanted to move my sink for better use of the space to fit in with your new layout design.

 Let the drill bit do the work and only apply light constant pressure to the drill allowing it to cut its own way through the material.

-Build up the speed of your drill, starting slowly and hold the drill firmly using both hands to stop it wandering away from you centre mark, the masking tape will help but you still need a firm grip.
+Build up the speed of your drill, starting slowly and hold the drill firmly using both hands to stop it from wandering away from your centre mark, the masking tape will help but you still need a firm grip.

 Add water to the area using a sponge

-Keeping the heat down when drilling holes into a porcelain sink avoids the drill bit burning out and ensures a clean hole with no damage.
+Keeping the heat down when drilling holes into a porcelain sink helps avoid the drill bit burning out and ensures a clean hole with no damage.

 Using a sponge to drip water onto the surface of the porcelain and into the hole being drilled can really help reduce heat and clear debris away,

 Try to keep the drilling face flat to allow water to stay on the surface, make sure that any slurry is cleared away regularly.
 You can use a wet sponge to wipe the area clear.

 Remove the drill from the hole and wipe any debris or slurry away with an old rag, wet sponge, or paper towel.
 This will help to prevent the drill bit from being clogged.

 Then add fresh clean water to the surface, you can also dip the drill bit into an open container of clean water to cool it down.